kubeflow/manifests/README.md

 * does not support multi user separation
 * has no dependencies on the other services mentioned here

-You can learn more about the differences in [Installation Options for Kubeflow Pipelines ](https://www.kubeflow.org/docs/components/pipelines/installation/overview/).
+You can learn more about their differences in [Installation Options for Kubeflow Pipelines ](https://www.kubeflow.org/docs/components/pipelines/installation/overview/).

 Besides installation instructions in Kubeflow Pipelines Standalone documentation, you need to apply two virtual services to expose [Kubeflow Pipelines UI](https://github.com/kubeflow/pipelines/blob/1.5.0-rc.3/manifests/kustomize/base/installs/multi-user/virtual-service.yaml) and [Metadata API](https://github.com/kubeflow/pipelines/blob/1.5.0-rc.3/manifests/kustomize/base/metadata/options/istio/virtual-service.yaml) in kubeflow-gateway.